atabul07/Portfolio/README.md

 ## Portfolio-Website

-Portfolio website build using HTML5, CSS3, JavaScript and jQuery.
+Portfolio website build using HTML5, CSS, JavaScript and jQuery.